osmlab/changeset-map/README.md

 ### Build
  - Build the plugin by `npm run build`.
- - Build the website by `npm run build:website`.
+ - Build the website by `npm run build:website`, the websites html can be found in `public` folder.
+The javascript code to run changeset map can be found in `www` folder.

 ### Test Locally